-Doris Guerrero is the principal of dForm, a San Francisco design firm with interests in architecture, professional practice, landscape architecture, urban design, digital fabrication, emergent form, and research-based processes.
-In addition to 17 years of professional practice, she has been a guest lecturer, critic, and educator for more than 10 years.
+Doris Anna Guerrero is an architect and Interiors Design Director at Gensler San Francsico and the principal of dForm, a San Francisco design firm with interests in architecture, interior architecture, workplace research and design, professional practice, landscape architecture, urban design, digital fabrication, and research-based design processes.
+In addition to 22 years of professional practice, she has been a guest lecturer, critic, and educator for more than 10 years.

-Doris has worked as an architect on locally and nationally based projects, including numerous San Francisco infill multiunit housing projects, new neighborhood parks and open spaces, the master planning of Dallas's Fair Park, the restoration and mitigation of more than 120 acres of open space and habitat in Seattle's Woodinville area, and the renovation of the Philip Burton Federal Building plaza in San Francisco.
+She has worked as a design architect on locally and nationally based projects, including numerous Bay Area tech workplaces, San Francisco infill multiunit housing projects, new neighborhood parks and open spaces, the master planning of Dallas's Fair Park, the restoration and mitigation of more than 120 acres of open space and habitat in Seattle's Woodinville area, and the renovation of the Philip Burton Federal Building plaza in San Francisco.

 During her graduate studies, Doris' research focused on urban design lessons gleaned from the unlikely development model of Tijuana, Mexico.
 As a participant in the spring 2005 Getty Consortium on Ambience, she explored the thesis of mood, atmosphere, and gothic effect in David Lynch's film designs and various architectural installations.